-Our work with Google shows that levels of air pollution vary much more widely than was previously known.
+Our pioneering work with Google in Oakland and Houston shows that levels of air pollution vary much more widely than was previously known.

 We now know that levels of air pollution can vary by up to eight times within one city block – and that living in areas with the most elevated levels increases heart attack risk in the elderly by 40 percent, similar to a history of smoking.

 Also, new satellite data shows that 24 million more Americans – twice as many than previously thought – live in areas with unhealthy air, making it more important than ever to address the problem.